 According to a report by RiskIQ, Kaspersky Labs’ researchers observed that, since March, cybercriminals are “targeting networks with remote desktop protocol (RDP)” by using compromised account credentials and automated tools.
 Through this method, cybercriminals can “steal data, drop malware, or target the network via ransomware”.
 The company Zscaler reported a 30,000% increase in phishing since January of malicious websites and malware, targeting corporations and customers, related to COVID-19.
 IBM witnessed a 6,000% increase in Covid-19 spam from mid-March to mid-April.
 According to the company, “small-business owners and consumers could be the most vulnerable to scams.”

 Extra precautions have to be taken, at every level of business.
 Zoom users are now being targeted by a phishing attack that sends fake Zoom meeting notifications informing users that their contracts will be suspended or terminated.
 If users click on the link, they are sent to a phishing website similar to a Zoom sign-in page to input their credentials.

 But by far the most damaging hacks are the ones that come from your own website.
 Your company will not only lose customers from your mistakes, but it will also lose time and money dealing with fixing the issues.
 Most importantly, your company will lose trust.
-If you do not have a plan in place, you are one of the 60% who are not ready for an attack.
+If you do not have a plan in place, you are one of the 60% who is not ready for an attack.
 Talk to us about our hosting package to stay ahead of the security curve.